Did you know?

-Soon after your baby is born, he’ll want his first breastfeed.
+Soon after your baby is born, they’ll want their first breastfeed.
 The first milk you make is called ‘colostrum’ and it’s thick and yellow.
 It’s packed full of goodness and protects your baby from illness.
-His stomach is tiny so he’ll feed little and often.
+Their stomach is tiny so they’ll feed little and often.

 About three days after birth, your breasts will fill up with regular breast milk.
 Your breasts may become